Discover more from The Recovering Line Cook

 - Potato mille feuille

 This dish is one of the first things I ever helped make as a professional restaurant cook.
-After these went on the menu at Portland Restaurant 8 years ago in 2015, I started seeing them pop up all over the place.
+My understanding is they are a creation of Shawn Searley’s, the head chef of the London restaurant The Quality Chop House.
+And once they went on the menu at Portland Restaurant in 2015 (the restaurant at which I worked that had the same owners as QCH), I started seeing them pop up all over the place.
 It’s a simple recipe but takes a bit of time.

 It is worth it.
 Here is what you need to do…